nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ## Category Autocompletion

-FastTrack will provide a list of suggested category names, displayed as a popup above the command box when `c/` is entered.
+FastTrack offers a powerful and time-saving feature that autocompletes your category names for you!
+When you start typing `c/`, FastTrack provides a list of suggested category names as a popup above the command box.
+Give it a try and see how much time you can save with this feature!

-### Select a Suggested Category in List
+### How to Use Category Autocompletion?

-- Press the `UP` arrow key on your keyboard to navigate into the suggestions list.
+- Type `c/` in the command box to trigger the autocompletion feature.
+- FastTrack will display a list of suggested category names above the command box.
-- Choose a suggested category name using both the `UP` and `DOWN` arrow keys.
+- To select a category name from the list, use the `UP` and `DOWN` arrow keys to navigate through the suggestions list.
-- To select the highlighted category, press the `ENTER` key on the keyboard.
-The command box will autocomplete the selected category name suggestion.
+- Press `ENTER` to autocomplete the selected category name.
-- To navigate out of the suggestions list, press the `DOWN` arrow key until reaching the bottom of the suggestions list, then press the `DOWN` arrow key once again to return to the command box.
+- If the category you're looking for is conveniently at the bottom of the list, simply press `TAB` to autocomplete the first suggested category without having to navigate through the list manually!

-### Select the first Suggested Category
-To select the first (bottom-most) suggested category option without having to navigate into the suggestions list, press the `TAB` key on your keyboard to trigger the autocompletion.
+- If you decide not to use any of the suggested categories, just continue typing your own category name as per normal.

 <div markdown="block" class="alert alert-warning">
 **:exclamation: Caution**<br>

-For category autocompletion to work, there should not be any text in front of `c/` in the command box. i.e. `c/` must be the last 2 characters the user has keyed in.
+To use category autocompletion, make sure that `c/` is the last text you've entered into the command box.
+If there's any other text in front of `c/`, the autocompletion feature will be disabled.
 </div>